-If you are currently enrolled in a certification or a 2-year associates degree in healthcare-related STEM fields during the 2021-2022 academic school year, this may be a scholarship opportunity for you!
+If you are pursuing a certification or a 2-year associates degree in healthcare-related STEM fields during the 2022-2023 academic school year, this may be a scholarship opportunity for you!

 The AbbVie Foundation is the founding partner of the UNCF Healthcare Workforce Diversity Program, a comprehensive HBCU (historically black colleges and universities) healthcare professionals pipeline program preparing and motivating Black individuals to pursue a wide variety of careers in healthcare.